 The measures regarding energy efficiency and the responsible consumption and production will reduce the pressure on local resources and in the future they may also contribute to a reduction in the production of waste and wastewater.

 The reduction of atmospheric emissions resulting from direct measures of emissions control, besides the energy efficiency measures, will also produce benefits for the local population, namely in terms of air quality.

 In summary, the results achieved allow minimising the negative impacts of the refining activity and optimising the environmental, technical and economic benefits, as well as reinforcing the trust of the various stakeholders, both at the social and corporate level.

-In 2018, Galp improved its performance in the operational eco-efficiency indicators, namely in energy and water consumption and wastewater consumption, as well as in carbon and energy intensity, compared to 2013.
+In 2019, Galp improved its performance in the operational eco-efficiency indicators, namely in energy and water consumption, as well as in carbon and energy intensity, compared to 2013.

 To achieve this performance, the constant setting of challenging goals and targets for the most material facilities is essential, as well as the commitment from the top management.

 Because operational eco-efficiency is a strategic and material issue, at Galp we identify improvement opportunities and establish action plans concerning the reduction of water consumption, wastewater production, energy consumption and waste production, with positive effects on the associated management costs.

 Challenges faced and lessons learned